 We have incurred net losses since our inception in August 2008.
 Our net losses amounted to US\$8.4 million, US\$107.3 million and US\$9.5 million in the years ended December 31, 2010, 2011 and 2012, respectively.
 As of December 31, 2012, we had accumulated losses of US\$176.0 million.
 In addition, net cash used in our operating activities amounted to US\$6.6 million in 2010, before we generated net cash from operating activities of US\$1.3 million and US\$111.6 million in 2011 and 2012, respectively.
 Although we achieved net profit for the first time in the fourth quarter of 2012, we cannot assure you that we can continue to generate net profits or maintain positive cash flow from operating activities in the future.
 Our ability to be profitable depends on our ability to grow our business and increase our net revenues and our ability to control our costs and operating expenses.
-Although we have experienced significant revenue growth since our inception, such growth may not be sustainable and we may continue to incur net losses in future periods or fail to maintain positive cash flow from operating expenses to continue to increase as we expand our business, either of which will reduce our net income and may result in future losses.
+Although we have experienced significant revenue growth since our inception, such growth may not be sustainable and we may continue to incur net losses in future periods or fail to maintain positive cash flow from operating activities.
+We have incurred in the past and expect to continue to incur in future periods share-based compensation expenses and we expect our costs and other operating expenses to continue to increase as we expand our business, either of which will reduce our net income and may result in future losses.
 If our costs and operating expenses continue to increase without a commensurate increase in our revenue, our business, financial condition and results of operations will be negatively affected, and we may need additional capital to fund our continued operations.